cybereality/eog-modified-date-plugin/README.md

 ## INSTALLATION

-Extract the downloaded source code files to your computer.
+Extract the downloaded zip file to your computer.

-Find the folder `modified-date` and copy the entire folder into:
+Find the folder `modified-date` (which contains `modified-date.plugin` and the rest of the plugin files) and copy the entire folder into:

 `$XDG_DATA_HOME/eog/plugins/`